jefffabiny/wordpress-yogawithbrett/README.md

 # rochester.dev Wordpress Core

-This is a rochester.dev project intended for quick templating for new clients.
+This is a rochester.dev project for my client, [Yoga with Brett](http://www.yogawithbrett.com).

-## Features

-This project features a barebones templates for pages, posts, and a front page.
-It includes a responsive mobile-first nav.
-It is initialized with a single css and js file for customizations.

 ## Getting Started